 According to a 2016 report by cybersecurity firm Symantec, 43% of cyber-attacks are targeted against small businesses.

-Businesses who don’t have a cyber security policy in place could be leaving themselves open to attacks and legal issues.
+Businesses that don’t have a cyber security policy could be leaving themselves open to attacks and legal issues.

 What does the Cyber Security Policy template cover?